pebble-dev/rebblestore-api-python/README.md

 # Rebble Store Python API
+This Python implementation isn't going to be used if you want to contribute in the API go to the GoLang version https://github.com/pebble-dev/rebblestore-api .
 This is a Python implementation of the Rebble Store api.

 If you want to contribute join us on the [Pebble Dev Discord server](http://discord.gg/aRUAYFN), then head to `#appstore`.